Parametric model: Comparisons with other classes of models

 Some statisticians believe that the concepts "parametric", "non-parametric", and "semi-parametric" are ambiguous.
-It can also be noted that the set of all probability measures has cardinality of continuum, and therefore it is possible to parametrize any model at all by a single number in (0,1) interval.
+It can also be noted that the set of all probability measures has a cardinality of the continuum, and therefore it is possible to parametrize any model at all by a single number in the (0,1) interval.
 This difficulty can be avoided by considering only "smooth" parametric models.